ci-compass/cicf/vm/README.md

 ## Getting Started

-Download the approprate pre-made image from the CICF shared drive.
-Get the `utm` image  if your computer is a Mac, and get the `` image if it uses Windows.
-Then choose the appropriate section below depending on the operating system on your computer.
+We first need to install the VM host program, which will depend on the type of operating system on your computer.
+Once that is done, we will all have the same image and your computer's operating system won't matter.

 ### OS X